How to apply for a waiver letter when you are restoring a company using administrative restoration.

 If the Treasury Solicitor has not dealt with any assets of the company no further costs will usually be payable.

-If the Treasury Solicitor has dealt with any assets of the company you should pay his full costs of dealing with those assets before the Treasury Solicitor will issue a waiver letter.
-He will provide you with a schedule of these costs.
+If the Treasury Solicitor has dealt with any assets of the company you should pay the full costs of dealing with those assets before the Treasury Solicitor will issue a waiver letter.
+We will provide you with a schedule of these costs.

 Issuing a waiver letter